 - Contribute 3% toward the purchase (1% must be from personal funds).

 All of the requirements may vary based on where you live.
-So be sure to consult with the Housing Authority before applying for the program.
+Consult with your local housing authority to apply for the program.

-The government issued vouchers may be used to pay most payments relating to housing:
+The government issued vouchers may be used to pay most expenses related to home ownership including:

 - Real estate taxes are taxes for the property, and homeowner’s insurance can protect the property if there is damage to your home or if your home is lost to events such as fire, flooding, and earthquakes.